top of page

 Just a few hours into life

 Never did I think that I would be a NICU dad.
-Perhaps it was arrogance or perhaps it was naïveté, but I never considered our baby boy would be born preterm.
+Perhaps it was arrogance or perhaps it was naïveté, but I never considered that our baby boy would be born preterm.

-1. Ask Questions.
+NICU Lesson 1: Ask Questions.
 Lots of Questions.

-2. NICU Babies Are Stronger Than You Think.
+NICU Lesson 2: NICU Babies Are Stronger Than You Think.

-My little guy was born at 32 weeks and 4 days and was growth restricted.
-At birth he weighed 3 pounds and 1 ounce.
+My little guy was born at 32 weeks and 4 days and was growth-restricted.
+At birth, he weighed 3 pounds and 1 ounce.
 The first few days of his life were the most frightened that I have ever been in my entire life.
 He looked so small.
 So fragile.
 He needed a CPAP machine to help him breathe.
 He was hooked up to monitors to track his heart rate, breathing, and oxygen levels.
 He had an IV through his belly button.
 He was, by all accounts, completely helpless.

 Heartwarming moment: A devoted father practicing skin-to-skin contact with his newborn son in the NICU, fostering love and connection during this precious bonding time

-Two very sleepy boys doing skin to skin in the NICU
+Two very sleepy boys doing skin-to-skin in the NICU

-4. The NICU is Very Isolating and Lonely.
+NICU Lesson 4: The NICU is Very Isolating and Lonely.

 Here is how you can take care of yourself during a NICU stay.